EXCLUSIVE-Venezuela's opposition seeks U.S. consultations on Chevron license

 Chevron did not comment on Guaido's request for license details, but said in a statement the company continues to conduct business in compliance with the current sanctions framework and remains committed to the "integrity of its joint venture assets, and the company's social and humanitarian programs."

-The U.S. Treasury Department and PDVSA did not immediately reply to requests for comment.
+The U.S. Treasury Department and PDVSA did not reply to requests for comment.

 "It is understood that for some actors this decision may seem to be merely of a commercial nature," Guaido said in an Oct.
 3 letter to Assistant Secretary of State Brian Nichols, seen by Reuters.